Hecla Mining Company (HL): These Numbers Show Where NYSE:HL Stock Is Going Next

 Sponsored

-The stock witnessed a 24.65% gain in the last 1 month and extending the period to 3 months gives it a 39.95%, and is 10.52% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.60% over the week and 5.62% over the month.
+The stock witnessed a 11.62% loss in the last 1 month and extending the period to 3 months gives it a 39.95%, and is 3.92% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.30% over the week and 5.13% over the month.

 Hecla Mining Company (HL) Analyst Forecasts